francoheraud/UWAM_ACC/Firmware_Documentation/official/testing_documentation.md

 * *I have successfully configured the bit timing in CAN and learned how to use the canalyzer to debug CAN messages*

+### 12/11/25: Tested newly implemented scheduler + A bunch of firmware dev

+* This scheduler is to be used for polling tasks at different rates, likely based on their priorities.
+It works, not much to say here.

+### 13/11/25: Tested pressure sensor and temperature sensor (Bosch)

+* Pressure sensor works fine.
+It outputs 96-98 kPa by default.
+For reference, the average atmospheric pressure at sea level is 101.325 kPa.

+* Hooked up NTC temp sense circuit, and, it *almost* works.
+It returned a base temperature of 35 deg C where the room I was in felt more like 20-22 deg C. I used an external pull-up res of 10k ohms.

+* Moving the sensor closer to a lit candle increased it to 39-42 deg C.

+* For now, I'll just do a dumb subtraction, i.e., `recorded_temp - 13` until I find the root cause.
+Hence why it *almost* works.

+* Although now I'm worried that we're not accounting for the external pull-up resistor that needs to be added before the thermistor within the temperature sensor.
+Will need to check w/ elec team in the near future.
+This isn't in the altium schematic??

+### 14/11/25: Testing the other pressure sensor (MIP) and temperature sensor (A-1325).

 ## Appendix:

 ### STM32 CAN Error Codes: